 By Sarah Mac Donald - 08 September, 2014

-Pontiff warns of urgent need to promote a dialogue of life with Muslims to discourage violence against Christians.
+Pope Francis has warned that there is an urgent need to promote a dialogue of life with Muslims to discourage violence against Christians on the continent of Africa.

 In his address to the Bishops of Cameroon at the conclusion of their Ad Limina pilgrimage to the Holy See, the Pontiff spoke about the importance of inter-religious dialogue.